yge58/collaborative_a_star_pathfinding/README.md

 # I know a-star, what is collaborative a-star?

-If you are an expert in multi-agent pathfinding using A-star, please skip.
+If you are an expert in multi-agent pathfinding, please skip.

 If you are a beginner of a-star, you may find "A_Pathfinding for Beginners.pdf" in foler "doc"  very helpful.
 Psudo code from wikipedia on a-star is good too.